Fiona-J-W/type-builder/README.md

 	type and using it only for this purpose (see example above).
 3. Tflags = This argument is a bitmask that will controll which operations are permitted for your type.
 A detailed description can be found in the description of the settings-enum below.
-4. Tbase = The base type of the basic\_number.
-Protected Inheritance is used to derive from it and it is used to set the details for stream-IO.
+4. Tbase = The template-base of the base-type of the basic\_number.
+Protected Inheritance is used to derive from its instanciation and it is used to set the details for stream-IO.

 ###the settings-enum